HB-174

 Enforcement Authority

 The attorney general has primary enforcement responsibility pursuant to Section 57-12-15 NMSA 1978 and may delegate enforcement authority to district attorneys as provided in the Unfair Practices Act.
-Violations are declared unfair or deceptive trade practices under Section 57-12-3 NMSA 1978, subject to all remedies and penalties under the Unfair Practices Act.
-The Unfair Practices Act provides a private right of action for persons who suffer losses as a result of unfair or deceptive trade practices.
-Section 230 of the Communications Decency Act is expressly excluded as a defense.
+Violations constitute unfair or deceptive trade practices under Section 57-12-3 NMSA 1978, subjecting operators to all remedies and penalties under the Unfair Practices Act.
+The Unfair Practices Act provides both AG enforcement and a private right of action for persons who suffer loss.
+Section 230 of the Communications Decency Act is not a defense to actions brought under this act.
+Section 6 additionally makes injuries proximately caused by a violation of the act, or by a reasonably foreseeable harmful output resulting from negligent or defective design, training, or architecture of a companion AI product, actionable as a product defect claim.

 Penalties

-Violations are subject to all remedies and penalties provided under the Unfair Practices Act (NMSA 1978, §§ 57-12-1 et seq.), which includes actual damages, treble damages for willful violations, injunctive relief, civil penalties, and reasonable attorney's fees and costs.
-Section 6 additionally provides that physical, financial, or other legally cognizable injury proximately caused by a violation of the Act, or by a reasonably foreseeable harmful output resulting from negligent or defective design, training, or architecture of a companion AI product, is actionable as a product defect claim.
-Product defect claims do require proof of actual injury.
+Violations are subject to all remedies and penalties under the New Mexico Unfair Practices Act (NMSA § 57-12-1 et seq.), which provides for actual damages, treble damages for willful violations, injunctive relief, and reasonable attorney's fees and costs.
+Section 6 independently creates a product defect cause of action for physical, financial, or other legally cognizable injury proximately caused by a violation or by a reasonably foreseeable harmful output resulting from negligent or defective design, training, or architecture.
+Both the UPA private right of action and the product defect claim require proof of actual injury.

 Who Is Covered